chriscoxe/ZZZKBot/README.txt

 ZZZKBot - ReadMe
 ================

-Updated:    1st September 2017
+Updated:    7th November 2017

-ZZZKBot is a bot for Starcraft: Broodwar.
+ZZZKBot is a bot (AI) for Starcraft: Broodwar.
 It is designed to compete against other bots.
-It is not designed to compete against humans - everyone except possibly very weak players should have very little trouble beating it.
+It is not designed to compete against humans.
 It uses BWAPI as an API for interacting with Starcraft: Broodwar.
 See AIIDE2017_ENTRY.txt for more information about the (1.5.0) version that was submitted for the 2017 AIIDE Starcraft AI competition.

+I am not intending to support/maintain/develop ZZZKBot in future, although I haven't ruled it out either.
+See BUGS.txt.

 Some things to know about ZZZKBot:
 ----------------------------------